iggijimenez/The-Monarch-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The app is only currently running locally
+The app is on TestFlight: https://testflight.apple.com/join/82SQ7E5W

+To run the app locally follow the steps below

 ### Prerequisites